simpleanalytics/docs/_docs/10_general/01_introduction.md

 - [Set up your events](https://docs.simpleanalytics.com/events)
 - [Read more about compliance and the datapoints that we collect](https://docs.simpleanalytics.com/introduction-to-legal)

-Let us know if you have any questions [here](https://dashboard.simpleanalytics.com/contact).
-Happy to help!
+Looking for a troubleshooting guide?
+[Here you go](https://www.simpleanalytics.com/blog/debug-simple-analytics-script).
+If you have any other questions, just let us know [here](https://dashboard.simpleanalytics.com/contact).

 <img class="drawing" src="https://assets.simpleanalytics.com/images/drawings/cookie-jar.png" alt="">